 It's one thing to code software.
 It's another thing to get that software to run well in a cloud.
 A prospective employer will want to see that you understand cloud platforms and providers, such as Google Cloud Platform, Amazon Web Services (AWS) and Microsoft Azure.

 Employers will also want to see that you can use the services available from a provider.
-For example, an employer using AWS will want cloud app developers who can provision compute resources like Amazon Elastic Compute Cluster, Amazon EC2 Container Service or Amazon Simple Storage Service.
+For example, an employer using AWS will want cloud app developers who can provision compute resources like Amazon EC2, Amazon Elastic Container Service or Amazon S3.

 This requires mastery of the cloud provider's management interface options, such as Web-driven portals, command line interfaces and APIs.
 A cloud developer needs to manage the cloud environment, pull and analyze reporting, manage budgets, retire unused resources, and integrate cloud services with the software being developed.